martin-deploy-2/how-i-would-k8s/README.md

 ## Deploying

 In this section, I will detail the process of making changes, from app code, container image, deployment chart or configuration, to actual deployment in the clusters.
-I will consider that a change starts from pushing a commit to the `main` branch, I will explore more sophisticated branching models later.
+I will consider that a change starts from pushing a commit to the `main` branch, I will explore [more sophisticated branching models later](#branching-models).

 1. Whichever Jenkins, ADO or other pipeline executor gets notified of the new commit(s) pushed to `main`.
 The pipeline rebuilds not only the `*.dll`, but also the container image and the chart!
 This covers changes to the app code, the `Containerfile` code, and the chart code.

-   The pipeline can update and cascade the versions of these aforementioned artifacts automatically, by inspecting the commit messages, or use static values provided from the configuration files of the project.
+   The pipeline can update and cascade the versions of these aforementioned artifacts automatically, [by inspecting the commit messages](https://medium.com/agoda-engineering/automating-versioning-and-releases-using-semantic-release-6ed355ede742), or use static values provided from the configuration files of the project.
 The pipeline always publishes new versions of the container image and packaged chart, remember your oath to version the 💩 out of everything!

 2. Another pipeline gets notified of the new chart available in the Helm repository.
-It checks out the Git repo of the Rolling cluster, and updates the `.spec.source.targetRevision` of the appropriate application accordingly.
+It checks out the Git repo of the Rolling cluster, and updates the `.spec.source.targetRevision` of the appropriate Argo application accordingly.

    This deployment pipeline is separate from the build pipeline that lives in the app repo.
 I can be defined in the cluster repo, or in an entirely separate repo: